 \subsection{Generalization to higher spin systems}

-With the dynamical $\ell-$bits for the spin$-\frac{1}{2}$ system at hand we search dynamical $\ell-$bits for a general spin$-S$ system.
-Motivation behind this is not only theoretical but also the availability of spin$-\frac{3}{2}$ (heavy-) hole based quantum dots \cite{Li_acs.nanolett_heavy_hole_qubit}.
-In this case a numerical construction is more unlikely to be achievable.
-We therefore, concentrate in obtaining an analytical form for $A_{k}(j)$ and the corresponding effective Hamiltonian that would give us the seed operator, instead of finding $\tau(j)$.
+With the dynamical $\ell-$bits for the spin$-\frac{1}{2}$ system at hand, we search dynamical $\ell-$bits for a general spin$-S$ system.
+The motivation behind this is not only theoretical but also the availability of spin$-\frac{3}{2}$ (heavy-) hole-based quantum dots \cite{Li_acs.nanolett_heavy_hole_qubit}.
+In this case, a numerical construction is more unlikely to be achievable.
+We therefore, concentrate on obtaining an analytical form for $A_{k}(j)$ and the corresponding effective Hamiltonian that would give us the seed operator, instead of finding $\tau(j)$.
 The single-ion anisotropy term in \eqref{eq:h_eff} is no longer an additive constant (i.e., a constant time Identity matrix).
 We consider (experimentally available) spin-$\frac{3}{2}$ case.
-Each site exhibits pairs of states ($|\frac{3}{2}\rangle$,$|-\frac{1}{2}\rangle$) and ($|-\frac{3}{2}\rangle$,$|\frac{1}{2}\rangle$) representing sectors that are decoupled due to the fact that single-ion anisotropy can't couple them \cite{Oitmaa_PhysRevB}.
+Each site exhibits pairs of states ($|\frac{3}{2}\rangle$,$|-\frac{1}{2}\rangle$) and ($|-\frac{3}{2}\rangle$,$|\frac{1}{2}\rangle$) representing sectors that are decoupled because single-ion anisotropy can't couple them \cite{Oitmaa_PhysRevB}.
 The each of these sectors can be mapped to a set of Pauli operators, which for the sector ($|\frac{3}{2}\rangle$,$|-\frac{1}{2}\rangle$) is given by, $\displaystyle S_{j}^{z} \rightarrow \sigma_{j}^{z} +\frac{1}{2}$, to get a spin$-\frac{1}{2}$ Hamiltonian \cite{Oitmaa_PhysRevB}.
 Therefore, the effective Hamiltonian \eqref{eq:h_eff} turns out to be,